artursniegowski/Python_Flask_Projects/README.md

 In order to submit the form for adding a new coffee, the user's data has to pass validation.
 The form is handled using the quick_form from Flask bootstrap (https://pythonhosted.org/Flask-Bootstrap/forms.html).
 Inheriting Templates Using Jinja2, Jinja2-Templates, Flask-Bootstrap, Flask-WTF, WTForms, and Forms Validation are some of the main features.

+## 07_Virtual_Bookshelf
+This is a website that keeps track of the books we have read and was created using the Python framework Flask.
+The data is stored in a database and managed by using SQLAlchemy from Flask to serve it whenever it is needed.
+The main page will display a list of all the books in the database, and the user will have the option of:</br>
+- adding a new book to the database (title, author, rating), </br>
+- updating the rating of an existing book,</br>
+- deleting an existing book.</br>
+This is a project to get more familiar with the CRUD operations with Flask SQLAlchemy.
+Jinja2, Jinja2-Templates, Flask-SQLAlchemy, and Forms are some of the main features.